MrChillStorm/ResponseRank/README.md

   --all-weightings --top 10
 ```

-This runs each weighting individually, finds the headphones that rank in the top-N across all weightings, and plots only these consistent top headphones to reduce visual clutter.
+This runs each weighting individually, finds the headphones that rank in the top-N across all weightings, and plots only these tonally balanced top headphones to reduce visual clutter.

 ---